Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Motivation

 \subsection{Previous Defenses}

 Previous studies have proposed various approaches to secure LLM agents against prompt injection attacks.

 \PP{ML-based Defenses} ML-based defenses enforce security guidelines on LLM agents based on model fine-tuning or in-context learning.
-Fine-tuning the LLM model with security guidelines (e.g., adhering to user prompts, avoiding harmful responses) can improve the agent's robustness against malicious data~\cite{llama-guard,prompt-guard,bipia,struq}.
+Fine-tuning the LLM model with security guidelines (e.g., adhering to user prompts, and avoiding harmful responses) can improve the agent's robustness against malicious data~\cite{llama-guard,prompt-guard,bipia,struq}.
 In-context learning approaches guide the agent to adhere to security policies by system prompts~\cite{in-context-prompt,repeat-in-context}.
-However, both fine-tuning and in-context learning align the agent's behavior only probabilistically, thus can be bypassed~\cite{universal-attack,dra,llm-fuzzer}.
+However, both fine-tuning and in-context learning align the agent's behavior only probabilistically, and thus can be bypassed~\cite{adaptive-attack,universal-attack,dra,llm-fuzzer}.

-\PP{Secure Agent Designs} Secure agent designs~\cite{airgap,f-secure,isolategpt} have proposed approaches to divided an agent into a trusted and untrusted parts, isolating untrusted data from privileged operations, providing more deterministic security guarantees.
-AirGap~\cite{airgap} provides context-sensitive user privacy, consisting of a trusted agent that minimizes user-private data for a user task and an untrusted agent that processes untrusted data only using the minimized data.
+\PP{Secure Agent Designs} Several approaches proposed secure agent designs~\cite{airgap,f-secure,isolategpt}, which divide an agent into trusted and untrusted parts, isolating untrusted data from privileged operations, providing more deterministic security guarantees.
+AirGap~\cite{airgap} provides context-sensitive user privacy, consisting of a trusted agent that minimizes the user's private data for given tasks, and an untrusted agent that processes untrusted data with minimized privacy exposure.
 IsolateGPT~\cite{isolategpt} assumes untrusted and mutually distrusted application settings and aims to prevent unauthorized access to other applications' functions and data.
-This is achieved by isolating agents into a trusted agent for planning and per-application untrusted agents that follow the plan, where the cross-application communication is monitored.
-When an unplanned cross-application communication is detected, the agent warns the user to approve the communication. \(f\)-secure LLM~\cite{f-secure} suggests a trusted planner and untrusted executor agents, where the result from the untrusted executor are replaced with a data reference.
+This is achieved by a trusted agent for planning per-application tasks and per-application untrusted agents following the given task, where every agent is isolated from each other.
+Upon an unplanned cross-application access (e.g., an \cc{Email} application requesting \cc{Shell} access), the agent warns of potential security risks and requires user approval. \(f\)-secure LLM~\cite{f-secure} suggests a trusted planner and untrusted executor agents, where the result from the untrusted executor is replaced with a data reference.
 The data reference is then used by the trusted planner, but the data content is never revealed to the trusted planner, preventing prompt injection attacks.

-Previous agents suffer from several limitations.
-First, they lack a clear policy to determine data trustworthiness~\cite{f-secure} or operate with a coarse-grained policies with per-plugin or per-application granularity~\cite{airgap,isolategpt}.
-Coarse-grained policies either limits the agent's utility by restricting benign data usage, or reduces security by granting excessive privilege to untrusted entities.
-To address this, \sys introduces a fine-grained policy focused on data source, allowing the agent to distinguish trusted and untrusted data on a per-data basis~(\autoref{s:design:trust}).